entrepeneur4lyf/kwaak/README.md

 ### How does it work?

 On initial boot up, Kwaak will index your codebase.
 This can take a while, depending on the size.
 Once indexing has been completed once, subsequent startups will be faster.
-Indexes are stored with [duckdb](https://duckdb.org), and indexing is cached with [redb](https://github.com/cberner/redb).
+Indexes are stored with [duckdb](https://duckdb.org).
+Kwaak uses the index to provide context to the agents.

 Kwaak provides a chat interface similar to other LLM chat applications.
 You can type messages to the agent, and the agent will try to accomplish the task and respond.

 When starting a chat, the code of the current branch is copied into an on-the-fly created docker container.
 This container is then used to run the code and execute the commands.

-After each chat completion, kwaak will lint, commit, and push the code to the remote repository if any code changes have been made.
+After each chat completion, kwaak can lint, commit, and push the code to the remote repository if any code changes have been made.
 Kwaak can also create a pull request.
 Pull requests include an issue link to #48.
 This helps us identify the success rate of the agents, and also enforces transparency for code reviewers.
+This behaviour is fully configurable.

+Kwaak uses patch based editing by default.
+This means that only the changed lines are sent to the agent.
+This is more efficient.
+If you experience issues, try changing the edit mode to `whole` or `line`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>